MicrosoftDocs/cpp-docs/docs/intrinsics/interlockedcompareexchange-intrinsic-functions.md

 **Microsoft Specific**

-Performs an interlocked compare and exchange.
+Does an interlocked compare and exchange.

 ## Syntax